msmayankshetty99/MediSave/README.md

    - Insurance information (if present)
 5. Review the extracted information and make any necessary adjustments
 6. Click "Add Expense" to save the expense to your list

+## Using the Chat Assistant

+The MediSave application includes an AI-powered chat assistant that can help with:

+1. Understanding how to use the application features
+2. Getting information about medical expenses and healthcare costs
+3. Learning about expense tracking best practices
+4. Finding alternatives for medications

+The chat assistant is accessible from the sidebar and uses the same OpenAI GPT-4o-mini model that powers the receipt scanner.
+The assistant is specifically trained to provide information related to medical expenses and the application functionality only.

 ## Technologies Used